 PLEASE NOTE: If students wait more than ten weeks into the following semester to complete the missing work, neither the instructor nor the Department Chair is obligated to accept the completed work.
 INC grades are not a student "right"-instructors have the right to refuse any and all requests for INC grades.
-(See https://www.lehman.edu/academics/advising/gradesfaq.php for further information.)
+(See https://lehman-graduate.catalog.cuny.edu/graduate-programs-and-policies/grading-system/change-of-grade-policy-and-process)